EventStore/EventStore/docs/indexes.md

 ## Configuration options

-The configuration options that effect indexing are:
+The configuration options that affect indexing are:

 | Option                                                       | What's it for                                                                                                                                         |
 |:-------------------------------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------|